 Val Fiscalina/Fischleintal is a gorgeous side-valley of Sesto/Sexten Valley in South Tyrol.
 It serves as a gateway to the northern Sexten Dolomites and the Three Peaks Nature Park.

 For a low-key adventure, hike the Val Fiscalina valley trail, starting at Bad Moos and ending at Rifugio Fondovalle/Talschlusshütte.
+You can also start the valley walk in the town of Sesto/Sexten.

 4. Alpe di Siusi